chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 ## 5.2.
 Look at analysis results

-Look at the results from the network analysis (you will need to go to "View > Show results panel" -- if it doesn't show up, try hiding and showing the results panel)
+Look at the results from the network analysis (you will need to go to "View > Show results panel" -- if it does not show up, try hiding and showing the results panel)

 * Look at distributes of node degrees between Karate Club and Les Misèrables
 * Look at distributions of shortest path lengths between Karate Club and Les Misèrables